sbgh/OpenFAAS_demo/readme.md

     curl http://127.0.0.1:8080/function/adsl-demo

-If all is good you can modify the code to your liking.
+If all is good you can modify the code.
 Add js code to handler.js.
 You can copy the weather demo code from this repo Create an accout at openweathermap.org and gererate your api key. install sync-request (npm install sync-request).

     faas-cli build -f adsl-demo.yml;
     faas-cli push -f adsl-demo.yml;
     faas-cli deploy -f adsl-demo.yml;

-Call funtion
+Call function

     curl http://127.0.0.1:8080/function/adsl-demo